Myoko Complete Pass Myoko city ski area common lift ticket.

 What's Myoko Complete Pass

-in the Mt Myoko area and shuttle bus tickets.
+in the Myoko area, with shuttle bus tickets.

 On sale